-The Hashemite Kingdom of Jordan, like many of its Middle Eastern neighbors, faces major water shortages and is deeply concerned about protecting its precious and limited water supply.
-To address this concern, the Government of Jordan, in cooperation with the U.S. Agency for International Development (USAID), has developed programs that address issues of water resource management, especially the need to protect the drinking water supply from contamination by pollution and improper waste disposal.
+The Hashemite Kingdom of Jordan, like many of its Middle Eastern neighbors, puts a high priority on conserving water and energy resources.
+The country faces major water shortages and is deeply concerned about protecting its precious and limited water supply from contamination and reducing consumption of water and energy.

 ICMA began implementing programs in Jordan in 2001.
 Starting in that year, USAID funded a partnership through the ICMA Resources Cities (CityLinks) program between the Greater Amman Municipality (GAM), the General Corporation for Environmental Protection (GCEP), and the Metro Waste Authority (MWA) from the City of Des Moines, Iowa.
 GAM and GCEP proposed a pilot project that would define and implement a methodology to separate household hazardous waste from the main collection system of domestic waste.

 Starting in 2003, ICMA facilitated a successful partnership between the Jordan University of Science & Technology, the Jordanian Ministry of Health, and East Carolina University to improve medical waste management in the northern region of the country.
 By the project’s end, the partnership had implemented a medical waste management system and related policies and practices that could be replicated throughout the country.